- Expand all

 - About 60% of its defence requirements are met through imports.

-- Defence Production Policy, 2011 to encourage indigenous manufacture of defence equipment.
-Defence Procurement Procedure (DPP) has been amended to provide for the following :
+Defence Production Policy, 2011 has encouraged indigenous manufacturing of defence equipment.
+Defence Procurement Procedure (DPP) has been amended in 2016 to provide for the following:

-1. New category of capital procurement - Buy Indian —IDDM (Indigenously Designed, Developed and Manufactured) introduced to encourage indigenous design development and manufacturing of defence equipment.
+- New category of capital procurement - Buy Indian —IDDM (Indigenously Designed, Developed and Manufactured) introduced to encourage indigenous design, development and manufacturing of defence equipment.

-4. Provision for Maintenance TOT to Indian Industry partners.
+- Provision for Maintenance TOT (Transfer of Technology) to Indian Industry partners.

-5. Provisions to allow foreign OEM to select Indian Production agency.
+- Provisions to allow foreign OEM (Original Equipment Manufacturer) to select Indian Production agency.

 - The defence security manual for the private sector defence manufacturing units has been finalised and put in public domain by the Department of Defence Production.
 The manual clarifies the security architecture required to be put in place by the industry while undertaking sensitive defence equipment.

-- The MAKE procedure, which aims to promote R&D in the industry with support from the government and the placement of orders, has been promulgated with provision for 90% funding by Government and preference to MSMEs in certain category of projects.
+- The MAKE procedure, which aims to promote research & development in the industry with support from the government and the placement of orders, has been promulgated with provision for 90% funding by Government and preference to MSMEs in certain category of projects.

-- 100% FDI in defence sector: Up to 49%, automatic route; FDI above 49%, through Government route where it is likely to result in access to modern technology or for other reasons to be recorded.
+- 100% FDI in defence sector: Up to 49% under automatic route; FDI above 49%, through Government route where it is likely to result in access to modern technology.

 - The defence industry is subject to industrial licenses under the Industries (Development and Regulation) Act, 1951 and manufacturing of small arms ammunition under Arms Act , 1959